skramm/homog2d/docs/homog2d_manual.md

 The user can select between two backends, both can be usable at the same time.
 They both are accessed through the templated datatype `Image`, lying in the sub-namespace `img`.

-The two concrete types can be used are either `img::SvgImage`, to generate a SVG file, and Opencv `cv::Mat` type, that requires that the symbol `HOMOG2D_USE_OPENCV` is defined
-(and of course that the library is installed on system).
+The two concrete types can be used are either `img::SvgImage`, to generate a SVG file, and Opencv `cv::Mat` type, that requires that the symbol `HOMOG2D_USE_OPENCV` is defined and that the library is installed on system.

 The difference between these two backends is that with SVG, you may only generate a file;
 with OpenCv, you can build an interactive app, through the "HighGui" part of that library, whith mouse and keyboard callbacks.